Conservation at The Hunterian

 The Conservation Department is part of the Collections Management Department and is led by a Conservation Manager and a Frame Technician.
 The Conservation Department oversees the physical protection of the collections through appropriate environmental monitoring, pest management, and housekeeping programmes and undertakes the provision of appropriate staff training to promote best practice in the handling and care of objects.
 The Conservation Department also carries out conservation assessments prior to acquisition, loan and display and works to clean, repair and stabilize objects in the collection - see the links for examples of student and other conservation projects.
 All conservation measures undertaken are documented.

-Example of a recent art historical conservation project:
+Example of an art historical conservation project:

 A white plaster bust, Untitled, by the artist Sir Eduardo Paolozzi (1924-2005)